andrew/ultimate-awesome/README.md

 - [awesome-golang-security](https://github.com/guardrailsio/awesome-golang-security) - Awesome Golang Security resources 🕶🔐.
 - [awesome-argo](https://github.com/akuity/awesome-argo) - A curated list of awesome projects and resources related to Argo (a CNCF graduated project).
 - [awesome-engineering-team-management](https://github.com/kdeldycke/awesome-engineering-team-management) - 👔 How to transition from software development to engineering management.
+- [Awesome-Rust-MachineLearning](https://github.com/vaaaaanquish/Awesome-Rust-MachineLearning) - This repository is a list of machine learning libraries written in Rust.
+It's a compilation of GitHub repositories, blogs, books, movies, discussions, papers, etc. 🦀.
 - [awesome-browser-exploit](https://github.com/escapingbug/awesome-browser-exploit) - Awesome list of browser exploitation tutorials.
 - [awesome-vim](https://github.com/akrawchyk/awesome-vim) - The Vim plugin shortlist.
 - [awesome-charting](https://github.com/zingchart/awesome-charting) - A curated list of the best charting and dataviz resources that developers may find useful, including the best JavaScript charting libraries.